Proper proximality for various families of groups: Proofs of main theorems

 The proof of Theorem \ref{main theorem action on trees}, splits into two steps.
 The first step is to establish proper proximality relative to the edge stabilizers, and the second step is to upgrade this to proper proximality using the malnormality condition.
 The way we accomplish step 1 is by obtaining a relative north-south dynamics for the action on the Bowditch compactification of the tree.
 For step 2, we use the double dual proximal space $\left(\left(\ell^{\infty}(G)/c_0(G,\mathcal S)\right)^{**}\right)^{G_{r}}$ as a filler space to create several right invariant projections that are indexed by left cosets of the edge stabilizers in $\mathcal S$.
 Under the malnormality assumption, we see that these are orthogonal projections.
 From step 1, we see that any $G$-invariant state vanishes on the complement of the sum of these projections.
 To conclude, we $G$-equivariantly embed $C(\Delta T)$ into $\left(\left(\ell^{\infty}(G)/c_0(G,\mathcal S)\right)^{**}\right)^{G_{r}}$ along these projections.
 This contradicts the fact that $G\curvearrowright \Delta T$ is non-elementary.
+A modification of the above step 2 in combination with a technical lemma adapted from \cite{BO08}, gives us Theorem \ref{wreath product}.

 We begin by showing the relative north-south dynamics result described above.
 We remark that a result in this flavor in the setting of graphs of convergence groups was recently obtained by R. Tomar in Section 4 of \cite{tomar}.